chakrabar/chakrabar.github.io/_posts/wip/2018-05-18-thread-synchronization-part-one.md

 ###### ThreadPool

 We've seen above that spinning up a new thread takes considerable amount of resources.
 Also maintaining threads has its own overheads.
-So, most of the times, it makes sense to re-use threads than creating new ones.
+So, most of the times, it makes sense to re-use threads rather than creating new ones.
 One easy way to do that is to use the .NET managed `ThreadPool`.
 ThreadPool maintains a pool of worker threads, which are assigned to do _tasks_ on demand.
 Once the task is completed, the thread is taken back to the pool and used for other tasks as required.

 * Keeps a pool of worker threads.
 And all threads are [background](https://msdn.microsoft.com/en-us/library/system.threading.threadpool.aspx) threads (terminates if main thread terminates)
 * New work is allocated to idle threads, and are returned to the pool once done